Fisayoadeosun/Fisayoadeosun/README.md

 - 👋 Hi, I’m @Fisayoadeosun
 - 👀 I’m interested in software development as a DotNet Dev
 - 🌱 I’m currently learning C# and .NetCore
-- 💞️ I’m looking to collaborate on C# related projects
+- 💞️ I’m looking to collaborate on C# and .NetCore related projects
 - 📫 How to reach me ...

 <!---